-- 1 ½ lbs Brussels Sprouts peel outside leaves off, trim the end off, and slice in half lengthwise
+- 1 ½ pounds Brussels Sprouts peel outside leaves off, trim the end off, and slice in half lengthwise

-- 3 tbsp balsamic glaze some call it balsamic syrup, divided
+- 3 tablespoon balsamic glaze some call it balsamic syrup, divided

 - Salt and pepper to taste

-Put the sprouts in a large bowl, a large (14 to 19-incskillet, or on a parchment lined (optional, but makes for easy clean-ubaking sheet and drizzle the 3 tbsp of olive oil and 2 tbsp of vinegar over the sprouts.
+- Put the sprouts in a large bowl, a large (14 to 19-incskillet, or on a parchment lined (optional, but makes for easy clean-ubaking sheet and drizzle the 3 tablespoon of olive oil and 2 tablespoon of vinegar over the sprouts.
 Salt and pepper to taste and then toss until the sprouts are coated with the oil and balsamic.

-Drizzle the remaining 1 tbsp of balsamic over the sprouts and toss.
+- Drizzle the remaining 1 tablespoon of balsamic over the sprouts and toss.